 - Stems are usually single, unbranched and leafless

 - A rosette of leaves is present at the base of the plant (native hawkweeds will have true leaves growing all the way up their stems)

 Consequences of invasion

 - Invasive hawkeed species can replace native vegetation in open, undisturbed natural areas

 - Reduces forage and threatens biodiversity

 - Outcompetes forage plants in hay fields and pastures

-- Large infestations can be treated with high nitrogen fertilizer , try 34-0-0 granular nitrogen which is available from Nelson Farmer Supply.
+- Large infestations may be treated with a high nitrogen fertilizer

 - Minimize soil disturbance and promptly revegetate disturbed areas

 - Become Plantwise and learn about Grow Me Instead